calaldees/teachingWorkshops/teacherTraining/inclusion.md

 The gap between students can become huge very quickly ...

-* ITT CCF 5.4.
+ITT CCF
+* > 4.10 How pupils are grouped is also important; care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation
-    * > Adaptive teaching is less likely to be valuable if it causes the teacher to artificially create distinct tasks for different groups of pupils or to set lower expectations for particular pupils.
+* > 5.4 Adaptive teaching is less likely to be valuable if it causes the teacher to artificially create distinct tasks for different groups of pupils or to set lower expectations for particular pupils.

 ### Mixed ability grouping